 The shelter provides emergency food and shelter 7 days per week, 365 days per year for approximately 85 homeless men (serving upwards of 500 separate homeless men annually).
 Case managers provide clinical, vocational and social services within a stable and structured environment.
-Services are available to homeless men who are clients of the emergency shelter, men at risk of becoming homeless,and women.
+Services are available to homeless men, and homeless males ages 18-24 through our Young Adult Program, who are clients of the emergency shelter.
+The Day Program provides services to all men and women who are at risk of becoming homeless.

-These cornerstones of service include safe, overnight accommodations and hot meals, healthcare services and treatment plans for recovery from substance abuse, job and life skills training, and supportive housing.
+These cornerstones of service include safe, overnight accommodations and hot meals, healthcare services and treatment plans for recovery from substance abuse, job and life skills training, and supported housing.